 as $n\rightarrow \infty$ for any closed set $A$ contained in the union of the bounded components of $\C\setminus \overline{\Omega}_{\sfE}$ then

 as $n\rightarrow \infty$. \end{theorem}

-In the special case where the bounded components of the complement are void, the following result trivially follows from Theorem \ref{thm:blatt-saff-simkani-zeros-inside}. \begin{corollary}[Blatt, Saff and Simkani (1988) \cite{blatt-saff-simkani88}] Suppose that $\sfE\subset \C$ is a compact set with $\capacity(\sfE)>0$, connected complement and empty interior.
+In the special case where the bounded components of the complement are void, the following result trivially follows from Theorem \ref{thm:blatt-saff-simkani-zeros-inside}. \begin{corollary}[Blatt, Saff \& Simkani (1988) \cite{blatt-saff-simkani88}] Suppose that $\sfE\subset \C$ is a compact set with $\capacity(\sfE)>0$, connected complement, regular boundary and empty interior.
 Then

 \end{corollary}